 We also launched the LF Live Mentorship Series in October 2020 to complement our structured mentorship program.
 In this series, maintainers from the Linux Kernel and other projects serve as mentors for discussions around specific technology and topic areas that will help provide guidance and answer questions to help folks fast forward their learning and career opportunities.

 This mentorship series is part of a three-pronged approach for mentorship opportunities – LF Live mentorship series unstructured webinars, training and our Mentorship Program – which all combine to help advance a diverse, healthy and vibrant open source community.

-The Linux Foundation Training (LiFT) Scholarship Program aims to increase diversity in open source technology by providing access to online and in-person training and certification exams for underserved demographics at no cost to the recipient.
-Since 2010, The Linux Foundation has awarded over 1,100 scholarships for millions of dollars worth of specialized, technical training to those who may not have the ability to afford this opportunity otherwise.
+The Shubhra Kar Linux Foundation Training (LiFT) Scholarship Program aims to increase diversity in open source technology by providing access to training courses and certification exams for deserving individuals at no cost to the recipient.
+Since 2010, The Linux Foundation has awarded over 1,600 scholarships for millions of dollars worth of specialized, technical training to those who may not have the ability to afford this opportunity otherwise.

 Linux Foundation Mentorship Programs and Expanded Mentorship Program in Response to COVID-19

 The Linux Foundation’s Mentorship Programs are designed to help developers with the necessary skills–many of whom are first-time open source contributors–experiment, learn, and contribute effectively to open source communities.
 More than 190 mentees have been accepted since the programs started in 2019, participating in 96 mentorship programs.